Art Institute of Chicago: Revoliutsiia! Demonstratsiia! Soviet Art Put to the Test

 The Art Institute of Chicago invites ASEEES convention guests to visit Revoliutsiia!
 Demonstratsiia!
 Soviet Art Put to the Test any time during the run of the convention, Nov.
 9–14, or to join in specially designed panels on Russian art and materiality presented in conjunction with the ASEEES convention.

 Nov.
 9–14, free admission for ASEEES convention guests (with convention badge).
+You must show the badge the ticket counter to receive a complimentary ticket.
 Guests are advised to enter through the Art Institute’s Modern Wing doors at 159 E. Monroe Street.

 Special Events on Thursday, November 9